Medical Payments: An Extra Layer of Protection for Drivers

 Answer: The attorney deals directly with both the insurance company and the medical providers on your behalf so that you have peace of mind.
 The attorney performs this service for the flat fee of $150.00.

-Medical Payments are not necessary, but they can insure you receive a greater recovery for your injuries.
+Medical Payments are not necessary, but they can ensure you receive a greater recovery for your injuries.